 After America it took Mimi a long time to come to terms with the fact that she could no longer run the silly distances she so loved but after allowing herself to grieve the loss of her running her resilience and determination allowed her to go on other journeys this time on two wheels rather than two legs and after years finally took up the challenge of overcoming her fear of water by learning how to swim front crawl and take part in her first triathlon.

 I’m often asked why I run.
 The answer is simple, because I love it.
 Running makes me feel happy, gives me space to have my own thoughts, the freedom to explore otherwise forgotten places and remote landscapes – it gives me a reason for adventure.
-I love the places I have travelled to, the inspirational people I have met along the way.
-Running gives me more energy to face the day, makes me feel alive and it’s helped me put anorexia firmly in it’s place.
-Why do I run?
-I run because I can.
+Although I’m no longer able to run long distances, my cycling has allowed me to continue to travel and explore amazing places and meet the most wonderful inspirational people.
+Running/Cycling gives me more energy to face the day, makes me feel alive and it’s helped me put anorexia firmly in it’s place.
+Why do I do it – because I can.

 ‘Mimi Anderson is considered to be one of the World’s most inspirational female distance runners.
 Women all over the World can relate to her on every level.
 She is a mother, a grandmother, a wife and daughter.
 She is witty, beautiful, smart, kind and very normal.
 Yet she is one of the toughest competitors you are ever likely to meet.
 Her determination and grit know no bounds and she will push her body to the limit to achieve her goals and ambitions.
 Through running, she has proven to herself that she can do so much more than she ever thought possible.
 The broken anorexic body is long gone.
 In it’s place now stands a strong, healthy, formidable woman, oozing with happiness, confidence and self belief.
 And that is the power of running’. p>

 Sarah Russell, Consultant Editor Running Fitness Magazine, Friend and Training Partner.